bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-06-Migration-to-k8s-part-three.markdown

 <img src="/assets/images/jvm_perf/K8sMemJVM.png"/>

-That can be the reason for exceeding the container memory limits, and OOM happens.
+That can be the reason for exceeding the container memory limits, and the reason of OOM.

 For diving deeper into JVM memory usage, we can use Native Memory Tracking(NMT).
 [One of the best topics about NMT](https://shipilev.net/jvm/anatomy-quarks/12-native-memory-tracking/).